-The EEB GSA will be govered by an Executive Committee elected by voting members.
-To run for office on the Executive Committee, one must be a voting member in the EEB GSA.
-Multiple persons may be elected to an office with equal responsibility, as deemed necessary by the Executive Committee at the time of election.
-In addition, persons may be elected to multiple offices, as deemed necessary by the Executive Committee.
-Offices and corresponding duties shall be as follows:
+The EEB GSA will be governed by an Executive Committee elected by the voting members.

+• To run for office on the Executive Committee, one must be a voting member in the EEB GSA.
+Multiple persons may be elected to one office with equal responsibility as deemed necessary by the Executive Committee at the time of election.
+Additionally, persons may be elected to multiple offices as deemed necessary by the Executive Committee.